michaelcang/michaelcang.github.io/week2/berlatih-dengan-pseudocode.md

 Pseudocode #2
 -------------
-READ and SAVE  "tahun
+READ and SAVE "tahun"

 IF "tahun" mod 4 = 0 AND "tahun" mod 100 != 0 OR "tahun" mod 4 = 0 AND "tahun" mod 100 = 0 AND "tahun" mod 400 = 0
   DO DISPLAY  "tahun kabisat"
 ELSE
   DO DISPLAY "bukan tahun kabisat"
 ENDIF

 Algoritma #3